Skip to Content

 Filling a gap in care

-Barriers to consistent healthcare stem from many sources.
+Barriers to consistent health care stem from many sources.
 Veterans with terminal illnesses, work or school demands, caregiver responsibilities, geographical barriers or issues such as anxiety disorders often find it challenging to consistently connect with their VA health care team.

-“We noticed some Veterans had a hard time accessing traditional BHIP care,” Rucker said.
+“We noticed some Veterans had a hard time accessing traditional BHIP-CCM care,” Rucker said.
 “We thought going to Veterans’ houses or meeting at a local coffee shop would be a more effective method of providing treatment.”

 In 2021, Rucker approached her supervisors about bringing mental health services directly to Veterans, with each Veteran’s care plan tailored to their individual needs.
 Rucker’s VA team loved the idea.

-Funding was approved the following year and team building began.
-Natalie Maslowski, a licensed clinical social worker, joined the community-based BHIP-CCM team as a front-line supervisor in May 2023.
-Her eight years of experience with the homeless Veteran program – working within her VA facility and in the community – made her a natural fit to help build this program.
+Funding was approved the following year, and team building began.

+Natalie Maslowski, a licensed clinical social worker, joined the Mental Health Advocates for Collaborative Community-based Engagement & Supportive Wellness Services (MH ACCESS) team as a front-line supervisor in May 2023.
+Her 8 years of experience with the homeless Veteran program – working within her VA facility and in the community – made her a natural fit to help build this program.

 The team saw its first Veteran in August 2023.

-As for the rural Veteran, he’s been seeing a community-based BHIP case manager, who helped him get a cord of firewood to sustain him through the winter and a therapist to help address his grief.
+As for the rural Veteran, he’s been seeing a MH ACCESS team case manager, who helped him get a cord of firewood to sustain him through the winter and a therapist to help address his grief.

 “I wouldn’t be able to do this otherwise,” he said, appreciating that help has come to him.